phoenixsubash/client_app/README.md

 ## Conclusion

-The Client Management System provides a user-friendly interface to manage client information effectively.
+The Client app  provides a user-friendly interface to manage client information effectively.